LOADING

 We search for community and fulfill the urge to belong, so donating without dumping buckets of water on our heads disconnects us from a cause.
 It’s about being a part of something.

 The ice bucket challenge plays on many of the personality traits especially within a social space.
 The challenge understands the growing tendency of narcissism.
-People appreciate an excuse to post images and videos of themselves.
+Narcissism is what marketers should attempt to appeal to in order to gain traction with creative campaigns.
+And that applies to all sharer types.

 The challenge works perfectly with the guilt factor.
 Even if you think it’s a stupid campaign it’s hard to ignore a personal (and public) nomination from a friend in the name of charity.